 Video Source: YouTube/Alex on Autos

 Ford Mustang Mach-E demand

 We are now working around the clock to break constraints and increasing our manufacturing capacity for these red-hot new battery electric vehicles.
-We’re working with LG Chem, SK Innovation to increase our annual battery capacity for the Mustang Mach-E by 70%, and we’re taking similar actions ahead of the launches of the E-Transit later this year and the F-150 Lightning early next year.James Farley Jr., President and CEO, Ford
+We’re working with LG Chem, SK Innovation to increase our annual battery capacity for the Mustang Mach-E by 70%, and we’re taking similar actions ahead of the launches of the E-Transit later this year and the F-150 Lightning early next year.James Farley Jr., President and CEO, Ford, in 2021

 Featured Image Source: Ford